-Alcohol Addiction Stats and Treatment Facts
+Alcohol Abuse Stats and Treatment Facts – Arizona and Nationwide

 Alcohol abuse is perhaps the oldest type of addiction.
 Even though newer types of drugs and addictions are making headlines, alcohol continues to be the most commonly abused substance.
 However, with the long history of abuse comes a long track record of successful treatment practices.

 Is Alcoholism Still a Serious Issue in the U.S.?

 As with all types of chemical dependencies, excessive alcohol use changes the body’s chemistry and adversely affects the user’s life and relationships.
 Even alcoholics who manage to maintain a job and other aspects of a “normal” life are not able to fully enjoy life due to their dependence on this substance.

 Long-term alcohol abuse often results in early and unnecessary deaths.
 The CDC reported that in 2014 there were more than 19,000 deaths from alcoholic liver disease, and more than 30,000 alcohol-induced deaths total.